 Held a series of workshops with local stakeholders and socioeconomic, academic experts to inform project planning and guide activities in year two and beyond

-Develop an approach to incorporate cultural values alongside the economic suite of ecosystem goods and services values
+Develop an approach to incorporate cultural ecosystem services

 Appearing as solitary forms in the fossil record more than 400 million years ago, corals are extremely ancient animals that evolved into modern reef-building forms over the last 25 million years.
 Continue Reading →